ava-labs/avalanche-docs/docs/subnets/subnet-cli.md

 --subnet-id="[YOUR-SUBNET-ID]"
 ```

-To add a subnet validator to the local network:
+To add a Subnet validator to the local network:

 ```text
 > subnet-cli add subnet-validator \